G-Siu/Personal-Projects/J's DnD Seshes/README.md

 ### Session 5
 <div style="text-align: justify">
-    The party organised their outfits with Lilli Nim and returned to The Slayer's Take where Akra asked them for a rundown of their plan to enter the mansion.
+The Cross Swords organised their outfits with Lilli Nim and returned to The Slayer's Take where Akra asked them for a rundown of their plan to enter the mansion.
 Inara called via the earring and said she was going to confront Vespera Shadowmire at the party and that she had a +1 ticket.
 Renfri took the ticket and organised to attend with Inara.
 Pip and Lia decided to take the 2 tickets provided by Akra's client and pretend to be nobles from Klegas.
 Jessy met with her rival, Adran Amastacia, the lead singer of The Fleetwood Trio, and bargained her way into joining the band who had been booked as entertainment.

 On arriving at the mansion, Pip and Lia bumped into Kribi who revealed he was a member of the council and the three of them had many drinks.
 Renfri was introduced to Soros Davino (the leader of the council) and Lyslyl Strongsong (a paladin from the Temple of Bahamut and member of the council).
 Everyone was gathered in the dining room where Soros gave a speech about the nations coming together in peace.
 During the meal, the party met Vespera Shadowmire who was wearing a necklace that Renfri recognised immediately.
 She remarked to Jessy " Is that the name you are going by nowadays?"
 She then told Pip and Lia that she has some upcoming business near Klegas but was unsure if she would make The Festival of the Hunt.

 After dinner she excused herself and left quickly, followed swiftly by Inara.
 Whilst the party scouted the mansion, Renfri hears  the word "Ren-" before silence.
 She rushed to the main door and asked the guards what had happened.
 They were unresponsive and clearly under a spell.
 Renfri called for Jessy who was able to break the spell and the guards revealed that Vespera and Inara had argued before Vespera had grabbed Inara saying "I need another sorcerer now anyway" and both had disappeared.

 Whilst Jessy went to break the news of Inara's kidnap to the council, Pip managed to scale the building and land on the upper balconies revealing two small bedrooms and a master bedroom.
 The doors were sealed with magic and she couldn't get in.
 Lia overheard Soros saying that the room was secure as the guards had the keys and swiped a set of keys from an unsuspecting guard which she handed to Renfri.
 On the second floor, Lia and Renfri managed to trick a guard into following them into Inara's guest room where they locked him in.
 Lia then distracted the final guard by trying to flirt with him whilst Renfri snuck up onto the top floor.
 There she encountered a sleeping Hellhound and struggled to put the keys in the lock.
 This woke the hellhound.
 Renfri managed to get through the door and over to the balcony to open the window for Pip as the Hellhound attacked.
 She sent a signal to the team for help.
 Hearing this Jessy joined Lia on the second floor and charmed the final guard who let them past.
 Pip was able to talk to the Hellhound using Infernal and was able to encourage it out onto the balcony.
 Lia picked up a lamp from outside the room and the party was able to use this to solve the mirror riddle.

 Once inside the study they came across a Gargoyle who asked a riddle.
-Lia was able to remember the speech Soros had given at dinner and gave the answer: Footsteps.
+Lia was able to remember the speech Soros had given at dinner and gave the
+answer: Footsteps.
 The Gargoyle released the Silver Dragon Egg and Pip and Lia managed to carry it outside.
 Renfri and Pip made graceful landings when jumping off the balcony, Lia did not.
 The egg made it safely.
 Jessy returned to the band.
 Pip retrieved Inara's carriage and took Lia and Renfri back to The Slayer's Take where Akra stored the egg in a secret room under the floorboards.
 The Fleetwood Trio then burst into The Slayer's Take to reveal that Jessy's charm had worn off the guard and that she had been arrested.
 </div>

 ### Session 6